 My favorite thing I use is this scone pan that made it so easy to make.
 I have the small one, but there is a bigger one also.
 Starbucks scones are big, but I like the small size.
 You can freeze these scones and pull them out when you want them.
 You can heat them for 10 seconds in the microwave.

-Whatever way you like to eat them, just make them quick and serve them at your next get together and everyone will be raving about them.
+Whatever way you like to eat them, you can make them quick and serve them at your next get together and everyone will be raving about them.
 Another fun idea while you are enjoying your scones is to read this inspirational Teacup Story.

-One of my favorite scones is inspired by these copycat Starbucks Cranberry Orange Scones.
-8Just a hint of orange and delicious cranberries make these scones the perfect tea accompaniment.
+These copycat Starbucks Cranberry Orange Scones have just a hint of orange and delicious cranberries with a light orange glaze.
+These scones are the perfect tea accompaniment.

-- 1 1/2 Cups cups dried cranberries , divided
+- 1 1/2 Cups dried cranberries , divided

 Preheat oven to 425 degrees.